Yahyarumzan/shifra-content/safwa-al-tafsir/93 Decoding Surah al Duha.md

 > Your Lord has left you

-And it is the answer to the oath in verses one and two.
+And it is the answer to the oath in verses 1 and 2.

 </ShowVerses>